 Secret Camping Spots in NSW

-If you're looking for a reason to dust off your swag, NSW boasts some of the country's most secluded campgrounds.
+NSW boasts some of the country's most secluded campgrounds, offering the perfect excuse to dust off your swag.
 From pristine beaches in national parks to holiday parks tucked away in rugged bays, here is our guide to NSW's most beautiful secret campsites.

 Shrug off that urban angst and find your own corner to camp amid UNESCO World Heritage rainforest, near peaceful pools, or coastal campsites hemmed in by the sea.
 Hit pause near rugged escarpments that soar into the sky or in Outback NSW where ancient stories tell of the indigenous connection to the land.

 The Central Coast is on Sydney's doorstep.
 It's where you can wake up to the roar of the ocean at the Blue Lagoon Beach Resort, a family holiday park that has powered sites for caravans and tents.
 The resort, in a quiet, private location in Bateau Bay, opens onto sheltered beaches and offers stunning views.

 Budgewoi Holiday Park is another lovely spot to bunk down for the night.
 Located on the banks of tranquil Lake Munmorah near Norah Head, the holiday park features self-contained cabins in leafy surrounds and is only a short drive from Norah Head Lighthouse, a popular vantage point for whale watching.

 Admire dramatic waterfalls in Oxley Wild Rivers National Park and sleep at Dangars Gorge campground, located on the edge of the Great Escarpment.
 Or head to Main campground in Mungo National Park, and explore the incredible Walls of China in this remote part of NSW.